-- 2.1 Data protection is an important legal compliance issue for Windlesham House School.
-This Policy is not to be confused with the School's Privacy Notices aimed at staff or others, which is a legal requirement under data protection law (and must generally be provided directly to data subjects). - 2.2 During the course of the School's activities it collects, stores and processes personal data (sometimes sensitive in nature) about staff, pupils, their parents, its contractors and other third parties (in a manner more fully detailed in the School's [Privacy Notice]).
-The School, as "data controller", is liable for the actions of its staff and governors in how they handle data.
-It is therefore an area where all staff have a part to play in ensuring we comply with and are mindful of our legal obligations, whether that personal data handling is sensitive or routine. - 2.3 UK data protection law consists primarily of the UK version of the General Data Protection Regulation (the GDPR) and the Data Protection Act 2018 (DPA 2018).
-The DPA 2018 includes specific provisions of relevance to independent schools: in particular, in the context of our safeguarding obligations, and regarding the right of access to personal data. - 2.4 Data protection law has in recent years strengthened the rights of individuals and placed tougher compliance obligations on organisations including schools that handle personal information.
-The Information Commissioner's Office (ICO) is responsible for enforcing data protection law and will typically look into individuals' complaints routinely and without cost and has various powers to take action for breaches of the law.
+- 2.1 During the course of the School's activities it collects, stores and processes personal data (sometimes sensitive in nature) about staff, pupils, their parents, its contractors and other third parties (in a manner more fully detailed in the School's Privacy Notices).
+The School, as "data controller", is liable for the actions of its staff and governors in how they handle data. - 2.2 UK data protection law consists primarily of the UK version of the General Data Protection Regulation (the GDPR) and the Data Protection Act 2018 (DPA 2018).
+The DPA 2018 includes specific provisions of relevance to independent schools: in particular, in the context of our safeguarding obligations, and regarding the right of access to personal data. - 2.3 Data protection law has in recent years strengthened the rights of individuals and placed tougher compliance obligations on organisations including schools that handle personal information.
+The Information Commissioner's Office (ICO) is responsible for enforcing data protection law and will typically look into individuals' complaints routinely and without cost and has various powers to take action for breaches of the law. - 2.4 The School also recognises that the risk to data subjects is not only legal but reputational, operational and potentially safeguarding related.